bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/LocalStorage-VS-SessionStorage.md

 **That allows different windows from the same origin to exchange messages.**

-Modern browsers also support Broadcast channel API, the special API for same-origin inter-window communication, it’s more full featured, but less supported.
+Modern browsers also support Broadcast channel API, the special API for same-origin inter-window communication, it's more full featured, but less supported.
 There are libraries that polyfill that API, based on `localStorage`, that make it available everywhere.

 ### Summary